We recently did some work for a neighbor who needed help replacing a worn, dilapidated (and ill-matched) door. We think it turned out well.

 The original door was in bad shape.
 Not only was it literally falling apart (delaminating and splitting), but the hinges weren't mortised and it was installed with drywall screws (not rated for exterior use -- and two snapped off while I was taking them out).

 We hung it on solid brass hinges (with a satin-nickel top coating) for weather resistance and installed a vintage Japanese-made peep-hole.
-The knob and deadbolt are from Schlage and installed with 5in backsets for a more mid-century look.
+The knob and deadbolt are installed with 5in backsets for a more mid-century look.
 We also installed an aluminum top and bottom plate to help protect the door itself from the elements as the edges of the door are the most tender — especially the top and bottom.

 Some things worth noting: